Stacktical/stacktical.github.io/_posts/2021-03-25-stacktical-dsla-protocol-mainnet-deep-dive-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi.md

 ## DSLA-SP & DSLA-LP Tokens

 After every DSLA period both pools are going to increase or decrease in size.
-In order to keep track of the stakeholders stakes and claiming right without taking care of DSLA periods, tokenised LONG/SHORT positions are issued to the SLA creator taking on risk (going LONG with DSLA-¨LP), or to SLA users offsetting risk (going SHORT with DSLA-SP).
+In order to keep track of the stakeholders stakes and claiming right without taking care of DSLA periods, tokenised SLA positions are issued to the SLA creator taking on risk, or to SLA users offsetting risk.

 **DSLA-LP and DSLA-SP tokens are minted/burned after every stake/withdrawal.**